 About Don and This Site

-I've been a practitioner of ShÅhei-ryu karate since 2013, and earned my first-degree black belt in 2018.
+I've been a practitioner of ShÅhei-ryu karate since 2013, and earned my third-degree black belt in 2025.
 In additional to helping me stay physically fit, the martial arts have taught me important lessons in how to problem-solve, and how to teach - the most important thing I've learned from the martial arts is that it's not possible to truly "know" something (not even just a martial art!) until you've taught it to someone else.
-I currently teach childrens' classes several times per week, and have a goal of earning my third-degree black belt in 2024.
+I currently teach childrens' classes several times per week at the Institute of Okinawan Karate in Weymouth, and South Shore Karate in Scituate.

 I have several other hobbies that I spend regretfully little time doing.
-I'd be remiss to take a vacation without shooting some photos, some of which can be seen in the gallery.
-I'm a radio enthusiast, and have followed a number of Boston's DJs as they've moved among WFNX, WBCN, WGBH, and Indie617, and am an avid WERS listener.
-Ask me anything about the restored BMW E30 that I sometimes drive.
-I'll probably also drop anything I'm doing to go hiking.
+I'd be remiss to take a vacation without going on a hike and shooting some photos, some of which can be seen in the gallery.
+I'm a local radio enthusiast, and have followed a number of Boston's DJs as they've moved among WFNX, WBCN, WGBH, and Indie617, and am an avid WERS listener.
+As an amateur radio operator, KC1YEK, I technically sometimes do that myself, too.
+Ask me anything about the restored BMW E30 that I can be found driving in the nice weather.

 The site hardwarehacks.org has been around in some form since 2003, though its lineage is a bit more difficult to track: